10 Pilgrim Street,

 The News Theatre closed in March 1968, due to the end of production of cinema newsreels.
 It re-opened on 17th March 1968 as the Tyneside Film Theatre which was supported by the British Film Institute.
 The opening film was the controversial Swedish sex comedy "Hugs and Kisses" The new name brought about a new policy of screening art house, independent and classic films.

 The Tyneside Film Theatre closed in 1975, but was re-opened in 1976 with new operators as the Tyneside Cinema.
 Several changes have been made over the recent years to the entrance and its canopy.
-In November 2006 the Tyneside Cinema was closed as work began on a restoration of the interior of the building.
+In November 2006 the Tyneside Cinema was closed as work began on a restoration of the interior of the building to the plans of architectural firm Fletcher Priest Associates and the addition of 2 more screens.
 The operation was transfered to the Town Hall, Gateshead while this work was being carried out.

 It re-opened on 22nd May 2008 with two screens added.
 The original auditorium is known as the Classic and the new auditoriums are named the Roxy & Electra.